British Gymnastics Foundation Privacy Notice

 You can contact our Data Protection Officer (DPO) at firstname.lastname@example.org or at British Gymnastics Foundation, Lilleshall National Sports Centre, Newport, Shropshire, TF10 9AT if you have any questions.

-British Gymnastics Foundation is a registered charity with the purpose of transforming lives through gymnastics.
+British Gymnastics Foundation is a registered charity, founded by British Gymnastics, for the purpose of transforming lives through gymnastics.
 The Foundation is a Private Limited Company, registered in England and Wales.

 Our privacy notice explains: